Purdue-CS193/homework-0-hankjacoby/index.md

+# Hank Jacoby's first CS193 Homework
 ## Welcome to GitHub Pages

+### Some of my favorite things about CS193
+- The class is taught by students
+- The class prepares me for upcoming computer science assignments
+- Class is only once a week

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.